BestTimesToVisit.com Logo

 Wander Through Villa San Michele's Gardens

-Escape the bustle and lose yourself in the enchanting gardens of Villa San Michele in Anacapri.
-Designed by Swedish physician Axel Munthe, these terraced gardens offer breathtaking views of the Bay of Naples, dotted with ancient statues and fragrant lemon trees.
-Visit in the late afternoon for soft light and a more tranquil atmosphere.
+Escape the crowds at Villa San Michele in Anacapri, a stunning villa once owned by Swedish physician Axel Munthe.
+Its terraced gardens offer breathtaking views of the Bay of Naples and are dotted with ancient statues and fragrant lemon trees, providing a tranquil oasis.

-Skip the tourist traps and seek out a small, family-run limoncello producer in Anacapri for an authentic tasting.
-Learn about the traditional process of infusing local lemons into this potent liqueur and savor the vibrant, zesty flavors.
-Many producers offer small tours and samples, providing a true taste of Capri's citrus heritage.
+Skip the tourist shops and seek out a small, family-run producer for an authentic limoncello tasting.
+Learn about the traditional process of infusing local lemons and enjoy the vibrant, zesty liqueur in its purest form, perhaps paired with a slice of lemon cake.

 See all 8 things to do →